mlcommons/power-dev/ptd_client_server/README.md

 All the options above store their output in the `client-output-directory` directory, but you can specify any other directory.

-After a successful run, you'll see these new files and directories on the server:
+After a successful run, you'll see these new files and directories on the SUT:

 ```
-D:\ptd-logs
+./client-output-directory
 ├── … (old entries skipped)
 └── 2020-12-28_15-20-52_mylabel
     ├── power